…. Deep inside your brain, cross-modal correspondences make you human.

 The accuracy is measured based on how many people agree on which word matches with which shape.
 In this case, more than 90% of people agree that Kiki represents the jagged shape and Bouba represents the bulbous shape as shown in Figure 1.

 The number of experiments that have used this framework has shot up since 2005.
 It suggests that we are in a new paradigm of understanding perception- A well-integrated deeper linking of the senses and what they represent.
 Cross-modal correspondences may be unique to biology.
-Before we move into making robots that have the ability to perceive like humans do, we need to gather extensive data on how our senses influence each other.
+Before we make robots that have the ability to perceive as humans do, we need to gather extensive data on how our senses influence each other.
 We need to find and understand the abstract realm in which the kiki-bouba phenomenon is enabled.

 The Kiki-Bouba effect has been observed across various age groups including infants and cultures from around the world and extensive data reliably validates the effect.